-How to cancel car insurance without charges
+When to cancel your car insurance

 For example, when a driver in British Columbia wants to cancel their auto insurance coverage without penalties, they must return their licence plate to their broker, since it’s directly linked to the Insurance Corporation of British Columbia’s Autoplan policy.

-Drawbacks to cancelling your car insurance
+Think carefully about cancelling your car insurance

 Unless you no longer require coverage, make sure your new policy kicks in before the cancellation date of your old policy.
 If not, you risk not having coverage while waiting for the new policy to take effect, which results in having a gap in coverage history.
 Insurance companies will look for any gaps in coverage when determining your rates, and the longer you go without insurance, the higher your premiums can be.